 The Restoration for Recreation™ program was designed to keep the great outdoors beautiful, healthy, and accessible by providing much needed resources for backlogged maintenance, along with critical education and communications initiatives to allow for environmentally sustainable outdoor recreation.
 Importantly, funding for Restoration for Recreation partnerships comes entirely from voluntary contributions from the private sector.

 In 2011, under the umbrella of Restoration for Recreation and in partnership with Quadratec, Tread Lightly! created a program to award small, but vitally needed grants to support volunteer maintenance projects or ethics education programs.
 Tread Lightly! recognizes that one of the best ways to promote responsible outdoor recreation is to get recreationists involved in the care of their favorite recreational areas and espouse an ethic of good stewardship.
-Tread Lightly!’s Cleanups by Quadratec are designed to help individuals and clubs organize clean-ups, trail maintenance work days, or conduct ethics education and outreach in their local communities.
-To read more on the Cleanups by Quadratec grants, click here.
+Tread Lightly!’s Quadratec Cares grants are designed to help individuals and clubs organize clean-ups, trail maintenance work days, or conduct ethics education and outreach in their local communities.
+To read more on the Quadratec Cares grants, click here.

 Click here to download our 2104 Audited Financial Statements.